 - Pollution: Learn about any contamination of air, water or land that affects the balance of the environment.

-- Seed Balls: Discuss the benefits of composting and native planting.
+- Seed Balls: Discuss the benefits of composting, trees and native planting.
 Create wild flower seed balls with clay, water and egg cartons.

 - Water: How does the water cycle work?
 Talk about water conservation and preservation.

 - Buy Local: Learn about food miles and where products are made and come from.